Dr. Revital Kastner

 Clinic Paper Shredder

-The Dude was found with his brother, Parker, as a litter of feral kittens over 16 years ago.
+The Dude was found with his brother, Parker, as a litter of feral kittens 19 years ago.
 Parker has since passed, but The Dude carries on his legacy as one of our clinic kitties.
 He can be spotted by his luxurious long-haired black and white tuxedo coat and has the cutest kitty meow we have ever heard.
 He is also a fly-catching phenom!
+The Dude works hard at the front desk “helping” with client check outs and shredding important documents.

 The Spirited One

 Marshmallow came to join us at PSVC because he was a bit too free-spirited for home life.
 While he can be adorably naughty at times, his bold, inquisitive nature usually gives us a laugh or two.
 He especially enjoys meeting up with dog patients and frequently goes nose-to-nose with them.
-His favorite spot in the whole clinic is sleeping in a basket on Dr. Kastner’s desk.
+His favorite spot in the whole clinic is sleeping on his heating pad next to his automatic food dispenser.
+He loves to eat!